-The planned construction can be supported on conventional spread-type footing foundations bearing on either competent naturally deposited soils or compacted-engineered fill.
-Spread footings for building columns and continuous footings for bearing walls can be designed for allowable soil bearing pressures of 3,000 psf and 2,500 psf, respectively, based on dead load plus design live load.
+The planned construction can be supported on conventional spread-type footing foundations bearing on either competent naturally deposited soil, compacted-engineered fill or the existing fill (providing the owner is willing to accept the risk).
+Spread footings for building columns and continuous footings for bearing walls can be designed for allowable soil bearing pressures of 2,300 psf and 1,900 psf, respectively, based on dead load plus design live load.
 PSI recommends a minimum dimension of 24 inches for square footings and 18 inches for continuous footings to reduce the possibility of a local bearing capacity failure.